vishalpawarR/css-grid/README.md

 - This will make the item start at the first vertical line of the grid on the left and span to the 3rd line of the grid, consuming two columns.

 - Make the item with the class `item5` consume the last two columns of the grid.

+## 9 - Use grid-row to Control Spacing :

+- Of course, you can make items consume multiple rows just like you can with columns.
+You define the horizontal lines you want an item to start and stop at using the grid-row property on a grid item.

+- Make the element with the item5 class consume the last two rows.